Claude is a Virtual Machine / Runtime Engine / JIT

 Claude Runtime Environment

-Here's the thing.
 When they give me feedback, I don't change any code.
 I don't update a spec and regenerate code.
-I change a few words of plain English in the skill script.
-I just assume it works.
-And it does.
-It works perfectly and nimbly for everyone.
+I change a few words of plain English in the skill script, assume it works, and it does — perfectly and nimbly for everyone.
+I also know that if there is a problem, Claude will just ask the user how to fix it, and the user will fix it on the spot.
+The app is self-healing.

-Yesterday I took the app that works for a single user and made it multi-user.
+Yesterday I took the single-user app and made it multi-user.
 How?
 I added half a sentence in English.
 No compilation.
 No deployment.
 No testing.
-Half a sentence.
+Half a sentence, and it worked.
+There is zero code involved.
+It isn't compiling into an assembly language or a programming language.
+It is executing plain English in the runtime engine that is Claude, by Claude interacting with the user directly.

 And it is as useful, maybe more useful, than a lot of software where every edge case is carefully thought through and programmed.
-Certainly a lot more resilient and self-updating.
-If something breaks, Claude figures it out with the user in real time.
-No stack trace.
-No bug report.
-No sprint planning.
-Just a conversation.
+Certainly more resilient and self-updating.
+If something breaks, Claude figures it out with the user in real time — no stack trace, no bug report, no sprint planning, just a conversation.
+It even writes Google Sheets Apps Script code on the fly when it needs to, exactly like a JIT compiler.
+Need a formula?
+Need a macro?
+Claude writes the code at the moment it's needed, executes it, and moves on.
+Just in time.

-Expect to see soon proposals for ClaudeVM/OS-based phones with more English-script apps than any app store.
+We are watching programming languages become a pointless intermediate representation.
+Expect to see proposals for ClaudeVM/OS-based phones with more English-script apps than any app store.

 Enjoyed this essay?